KameshBhardwaj/Cognifyz_Internship_BusinessAnalytics/README.md

 1. Download the necessary files (Jupyter notebooks, dataset, and videos).
 2. Open the Jupyter notebook (`*.ipynb`) files to view and run the analysis.
-3. For videos, visit my [LinkedIn profile](https://www.linkedin.com/in/kamesh-bhardwaj-270005321/) to watch Task 2.
+3. For videos, visit my [LinkedIn profile](https://www.linkedin.com/in/kamesh-bhardwaj-270005321/) to watch Task 2, Task 3, and Task 4.
 4. Feel free to fork this repository and use it for learning purposes or contribute!

 ---